ofproject/ofwallet/README-English.md

 ## 2、Operation procedure
 ### 2.1 Running Wallet
-When ofbank runs for wallet, it starts regret synchronization block information, which is fast synchronization by default
+When ofbank runs for wallet, block information will be synchronized after startup, which is fast synchronization by default

 **command：**
 ```